hjvogel/pygame_genai/README.md

 python src/dspygen/rm/dspy_dev_steps.py
 ```

-The script will prompt you to provide task descriptions and any required RFCs (Request for Comments) for error handling and refining the code generation process.
+The script will prompt you to provide task descriptions and any required RFCs (Request for Change) for error handling and refining the code generation process.

 ### Example Classes